 Mean score of companies in the Glass Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Leroy Merlin S.A., headquartered in France, has set ambitious climate commitments aimed at significantly reducing its greenhouse gas (GHG) emissions.
 Although specific emissions data for the most recent year is not available, the company has established clear reduction targets for its operations.
-Leroy Merlin France is committed to reducing its absolute Scope 1 and Scope 2 GHG emissions by approximately 43.4% by the year 2030, using 2021 as the baseline year.
-Additionally, the company aims to cut its absolute Scope 3 GHG emissions by about 42.0% within the same timeframe.
-This includes a specific target to reduce emissions from the use of sold products for fossil fuels by 42.0% by 2030, also based on 2021 levels.
-Notably, these targets encompass land-related emissions and removals from bioenergy feedstocks.
-These commitments align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit warming to 1.5°C. Leroy Merlin's proactive approach reflects its dedication to sustainability and climate responsibility within the retail sector.
+Leroy Merlin France aims to reduce its absolute Scope 1 and Scope 2 GHG emissions by approximately 43.4% by the year 2030, using 2021 as the baseline year.
+Additionally, the company is committed to a 42.0% reduction in its absolute Scope 3 GHG emissions, which includes emissions from the use of sold products, also by 2030 from the same base year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. The reduction targets encompass land-related emissions and removals from bioenergy feedstocks, highlighting Leroy Merlin's comprehensive approach to tackling climate change.
+The company’s commitments reflect a proactive stance in the retail sector, aiming to contribute positively to environmental sustainability while addressing the challenges posed by climate change.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Leroy Merlin S.A. is committed to some reduction initiatives we track.
+Leroy Merlin S.A. is participating in some of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.